ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

 }
 ```

 What if you don't want to use the [Slickgrid-Universal icons](https://ghiscoding.github.io/slickgrid-universal/#/icons) (`.mdi`) subset and would rather use a different font/SVG library?
-In that case, it's suggested to use the "lite" Theme(s) and then make sure to update all the menu plugins with the correct CSS classes, for example the global grid options of the Grid Menu is now configured with the following (notice that we no longer provide any Font-Awesome "fa" icon references in our global grid options).
-Also note that below is just 1 of the menu plugins to configure, make sure to review them all (you can review the [global-grid-options.ts](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/global-grid-options.ts) file).
+In that case, it's suggested to use the "lite" Themes (which do not include the colors & icons subset) and then make sure to update all the menu plugins with the correct CSS classes.
+For example the global grid options of the Grid Menu is now configured with the following icon classes (notice that we no longer provide any Font-Awesome "fa" icon references in our global grid options).
+Also note that what is shown below is just 1 of the multiple menu plugins to configure, make sure to review them all (you can review the [global-grid-options.ts](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/global-grid-options.ts) file).

 ```ts
 // default global grid options